tomaszpagacz/GPT-data-platform/docs/rbac-management.md

 This guide outlines the RBAC (Role-Based Access Control) and Managed Identities implementation for the Data Platform project.

+> **Note**: For comprehensive RBAC deployment instructions, see the [RBAC Implementation Guide](rbac-implementation-guide.md).

+## Automated RBAC Implementation

+The platform includes an automated RBAC assignment module (`infra/modules/rbacAssignments.bicep`) that configures all necessary permissions for managed identities and security groups.
+This ensures consistent security across all platform components.

 ## Security Groups Structure

 ### Administrator Groups